 Tammi said, “I want you to know the power just came back on.
 The girls took off to get back to Ariel.
 Somehow, you have just been saved.
 They believe you fixed it.”

 “I’m certainly not going to tell them anything different,” I said.
 “Some days I would rather be lucky than good.”

 “I guess you are,” Tammi said.
 “Let me go start the video.”

 “Okay, bye.
 We’ll talk later,” I said.

-I hung up the telephone just in time to watch Dale Earnhart win the race.
-I lay back on the sofa and thought; I am lucky, so very lucky.
+I hung up the telephone just in time to watch Dale Earnhardt win the race.
+I laid back on the sofa and thought; I am lucky, so very lucky.
 It is a wonderful feeling to have someone who believes in me.
 Super Papa for little while longer.

 Wayne Brady 8/1/2002, updated for the Misfits Group 11/20/2018